mbpautz762/railway-maze-solver/README.md

   • A distance threshold D specifying the minimum distance you must be from one of the four passengers above before you can pick them up.
 This distance threshold also governs the end of the path.

+# Passenger Pickups

+  passenger pickups are tracked using a short int.
+When a passenger's node (outlined in config.txt) is visited, a set value is added to the short.
+A solution is only found when the end node is found AND the short int contains the proper value to indicate the specific passenger have been picked up.
+Without this passenger restriction, this program finds a valid path much faster.

 # Solution
 A solution is found when the 'train' reaches the destination under the preceeding constraints AND contains passengers named Dean, Lin, and EITHER Perez or Reeder.
 In the coming weeks as I improve this program, I will make it possible to define your own passenger constraints in the config.txt.